 IF YOU ARE HAVING PROBLEMS, check the submission form and send the information required on it directly to Dr S -- email@example.com

-The fourth annual SLU Global and Local Social Justice Student Conference is Friday, February 28, 2014.
+The fifth annual SLU Global and Local Social Justice Student Conference is Friday, February 27, 2015.
 Come hear SLU undergraduate and graduate students present their academic work pertaining to global and local social justice issues!
+[Submissions will open in a few days 27 jan.]

 This conference will include both poster and paper presentations reporting on both research and internship projects.